 As geometry is a very crucial topic for the CAT, candidates are expected to be well versed with all the related formulae and concepts to be able to solve the respective questions.
-So, here some practice questions on geometry are given for the candidates to strengthen the CAT preparation.
+So, here some practice geometry questions for CAT are given for the candidates to strengthen the CAT preparation.

 Test Your Geometry Skills-Questions